nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/mysql.md

 ### Grants

 Since Nuxeo 8.1, Nuxeo needs access to the `information_schema.routines` table to be able to determine if stored procedures need to be upgraded.
-All users have read access to this table. but Nuxeo needs to be able to write the stored procedures:
+All users have read access to this table, but Nuxeo needs to be able to write the stored procedures:

 ```sql
 SET GLOBAL log_bin_trust_function_creators = 1;